-While promising future athletes and musicians tend to be identified and actively supported from an early age in the United States, the same intense support is not always provided to children who display academic promise - thus hurting the ability of our most talented individuals to compete in the global economy.
-This major new report explores the reasons for this disconnect, and brings psychological science to bear on the question of how to better nurture young talent across all fields of endeavor.
+Although promising future athletes and musicians tend to be identified and actively supported from an early age in the United States, the same intense support is not always provided to children who display academic promise, thus hurting the ability of our most talented individuals to compete in the global economy.
+A major report by Rena F. Subotnik, American Psychological Association; Paula Olszewski-Kubilius, Northwestern University; and APS Fellow Frank C. Worrell, University of California, Berkeley in Psychological Science in the Public Interest explores the reasons for this disconnect and brings psychological science to bear on the question of how better to nurture young talent across all fields of endeavor.